Stephen Harrison B.Sc. (Hons), M.Sc., MBCS, CITP

 Whatever the name or term, their purpose is to move or transmit information, (called data), from one place to another.
 The place is usually your device, and other device, like a web server.

-The beauty of wireless technology is instead of using lots of different wires or cables to connect us, radio frequencies (also called radio waves), are used instead.
+The beauty of wireless technology is instead of using numerous wires or cables to connect us, radio frequencies (also called radio waves), are used instead.

 There are two basic types of radio waves.
 The first type is those that broadcast or transmit data in one direction.
 Examples include traditional radio like AM, FM or DAB.

 The second type is those where information, or data, is exchanged between devices acting as transmitters, with one device being the sender, and the other, the receiver.

 For example, your Laptop and the web server will intermittently change their roles between being the sender and receiver, depending on if you are downloading, or uploading, information.